opentofu/opentofu/rfc/20240824-provider-cache-locking.md

 ## Proposed Solution

-A filesystem level lock should be added that is safe for cross-process and in some scenarios cross-machine access.
+A filesystem level lock via native syscall (fcntl flock in POSIX / LockFileEx in Windows) should be added that is safe for cross-process and in some scenarios cross-machine access.
 It will be best-effort and should rely on standard locking practices (not home grown) and be transparent to the user.

 ### User Documentation